richhaar/safecast/README.md

 ## Features

-* Header-only library for easy integration
+* Header-only library for easy integration.
-* Supports casting between signed and unsigned integers of different sizes
+* Supports casting between signed and unsigned integers of different sizes.
-* Throws exceptions for overflow and underflow conditions
+* Throws exceptions for overflow and underflow conditions.
-* Compile-time checks to ensure type safety
+* Compile-time checks to ensure type safety.
-* No external dependencies
+* No external dependencies.

 ## Installation